sematext/docs/docs/guide/reports-guide.md

 ### Managing Report Updates

 **Stay notified and stay updated**
 Customized reports are a powerful way to adjust your data visualization to your specific needs.
 To ensure you always have the latest and most relevant data, Sematext Cloud supports **Report Updates**.
-Imagine you've customized on of your **Apache Monitoring Reports** to include specific metrics unique to your environment.
+Imagine you've customized one of your **Apache Monitoring Reports** to include specific metrics unique to your environment.
 With Report Updates you'll be notified and can decide whether to keep your custom report as is or not.

 ![Report Updates](../images/guide/reports/report-updates.png)